swcarpentry/hpc-novice/_episodes/10-login-and-transfer.md

 `$` when it really doesn't matter which system the terminal is connected to.

-> ## Being Certain Which System your Terminal is connected to
+> ## Checking Which System your Terminal is connected to
-> If you ever need to be certain which system a terminal you are using is connected to
+> To be certain which system a terminal you are using is connected to,
-> then use the follwing command: `$ hostname`.
+> use the following command: `$ hostname`.
 {: .callout}

 > ## Keep Two Terminal Windows Open
-> It is strongly recommended that you have two terminals open, one connected
+> A common strategy is to have two terminals windows open, one connected
 > to the local system and one connected to the remote system, that you can
 > switch back and forth between.
 If you only use one terminal window then you
 > will need to reconnect to the remote system using one of the methods above